palm86/hex_flora/priv/specimens/pelargonium_crispum.md

 ### Distribution in the Hex

-Sandy flats and slopes of the Matroosberg mountains in the South Hex Sandstone Fynbos vegetation zone.
+Sandy flats and slopes of the Matroosberg mountains in the De Doorns Sandstone Fynbos vegetation zone.